-- a.
-The Housing Contract is binding upon submission by the student applicant.
-Upon submission of the contract, the applicant is financially liable for rental fees and for terms of occupancy covered in the contract. - b.
-The University's acceptance of this contract does not guarantee the Resident's assignment to a particular residence hall, apartment, room type, or location.
-The Resident acknowledges that any preference indicated in the application or communicated to Student Housing with regard to a specific residence hall, room type, location, or roommate request are preference only and cannot be guaranteed.
+- a) The Housing Contract is binding upon submission to any student or professional staff member of the Office of Residential Housing by the student applicant.
+Upon submission of the contract, the applicant is financially liable for rental fees and for terms of occupancy covered in this contract. - b) The University's acceptance of this contract does not guarantee the Resident's assignment to a particular residence hall, apartment, room type, location, or roommate.
+The Resident acknowledges that any preference indicated in the application or communicated to

+Residential Housing with regard to a specific residence hall, room type, location, or roommate request are preference only and cannot be guaranteed.
 Entering into this contract legally obligates the Resident to make payment to the University for the assigned space, regardless of any Resident-indicated preferences concerning a specific residence hall, apartment, room type, location, or roommate.
-Failure to honor the Resident's assignment preference will not void this contract. - c.
-All fees, charges and/or fines associated with housing occupancy are charged to the applicant student's LMU account. - d.
-Applicant students, although obligated to the terms and conditions of the housing contract, may not check into LMU-Managed Housing until payment or arrangements have been made with the Cashier's Office.
-Payment arrangements not received by the payment due date, will result in the loss of specific housing assignment.
-There is no guarantee that the specific housing assignment will be reinstated once payment and/or payment arrangements have been met.
-Housing spaces are reassigned based on housing demand and the availability of spaces. - e.
-Student applicants must submit a housing deposit (\$200 for undergraduate students and \$500 for graduate and professional students) which will be held until the student permanently checks out of housing upon graduation or end of contract.
-Upon permanent checkout, the deposit or remaining portion (dependent on damage, lock change, extra cleaning charges, cancellation deadlines, etc.) will be credited to the student's open LMU account if the student has submitted the appropriate cancellation of housing form and after a final facility walkthrough.
+Failure to honor the Resident's assignment preference will not void this contract.
+All fees, charges and/or fines associated with housing occupancy are charged to the applicant student's LMU account.

+- c) Applicant students, although obligated to the terms and conditions of the housing contract, may not check in to LMU Managed Housing until payment or arrangements have been made with the Cashier's Office.
+Payment arrangements not received by the payment due date will result in the loss of a specific housing assignment, and there is no guarantee that the specific housing assignment will be reinstated once payment and/or payment arrangements have been made.
+Housing spaces are reassigned based on housing demand and the availability of spaces. - d) Student applicants must submit a housing deposit (\$200 for undergraduate students and \$500 for graduate and professional students) which will be held until the student permanently checks out of housing upon graduation or end of contract.
+Upon permanent checkout, the deposit or remaining portion (dependent on damage, lock change, extra cleaning charges, cancellation deadlines, etc.) will be credited to the student's open LMU account if the student has submitted the appropriate cancellation of housing form and after final facility walkthrough.
+LMU will hold an applicant's/Resident's deposit for a to-bedetermined amount of time if the applicant/Resident fails to collect their deposit upon submission of the appropriate cancellation of housing form and after final facility walkthrough.
+LMU will eventually submit unclaimed deposits to the Tennessee Department of Treasury's Unclaimed Property program.
+For more information regarding unclaimed deposits, contact LMU's Assistant Vice President for Academic and Student Support Services or Executive Vice President for Finance.